KimDuclos/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+    DOM stands for Document Object Model.
+It represents a website's HTML elements and manipulate them to create the page's structure, style and content.

 2. What is an event?
+    Events include mouse clicks, key presses/releases, scrolling, etc. They are anything the user does to interact with a site.

 3. What is an event listener?
+    An event listener assigns a site element to listen for an event.
+One of the arguments it accepts will listen for an event.
+The other is a callback that will fire when the event happens.

 4. Why would we convert a NodeList into an Array?
+    NodeLists are "array-like" but they lack the ability to use array methods like filter, map and forEach.

 5. What is a component?
+    Components allow HTML, JS and CSS to be reusable as building blocks for application development.

 ### Git Set up